Marketing

 Create content around the three or so pillar points that you’ve established.
 Whether it’s eBooks, whitepapers, videos, or webinars, your content should provide actionable value and deliver on your lead magnet’s promise.

 To build trust in your business, ensure your content is accurate and back it up with facts and data.
 You can even include case studies for further credibility.
-And instead of merely talking about your product or service, focus on showing how the product or service can solve the needs of your audience.
+And, instead of merely talking about your product or service, focus on showing how the product or service can solve the needs of your audience.
 Show, not tell.

 Apart from building content around your pillar points, you can repurpose your existing blog posts.
 However, make sure the content is clearly different as Google doesn’t like exact duplicate content.
 Use the information on your blog to create something unique that offers value.